-Ruta Zandman controls, solely or on a shared basis with Marc Zandman and Ziv Shoshani, approximately 42.9% of the total voting power of our capital stock; Marc Zandman controls, solely or on a shared basis with Ruta Zandman and Ziv Shoshani, approximately 34.0% of the total voting power of our capital stock; and Ziv Shoshani controls, solely or on a shared basis with Ruta Zandman and Marc Zandman, approximately 34.0% of the total voting power of our capital stock.
-They intend to vote FOR ALL nominees and FOR Proposals Two and Three, and ANNUALLY for Proposal Four.
+Ruta Zandman controls, solely or on a shared basis with Marc Zandman and Ziv Shoshani, approximately 42.9% of the total voting power of our capital stock; Marc Zandman controls, solely or on a shared basis with Ruta Zandman and Ziv Shoshani, approximately 34.0% of the total voting power of our capital stock; and Ziv Shoshani controls, solely or on a shared basis with Ruta Zandman and Marc Zandman, approximately 34.0% of the total voting power of our capital stock; They intend to vote FOR ALL nominees and FOR Proposals Two and Three.

-According to filings made with the Securities and Exchange Commission ("SEC"), BlackRock, Inc.; The Vanguard Group; Dimensional Fund Advisors LP; LSV Asset Management; Schroder Investment Management Ltd.; and DNB Asset Management AS each are deemed to own greater than 5% of Vishay's outstanding common stock.
+According to filings made with the Securities and Exchange Commission ("SEC"), BlackRock, Inc.; The Vanguard Group; Dimensional Fund Advisors LP; and DNB Asset Management AS each are deemed to own greater than 5% of Vishay's outstanding common stock.
 Additionally, Deborah Larkin, a private stockholder, owns greater than 5% of our Class B common stock.
 See "Security Ownership of Certain Beneficial Owners and Management" for more information.
-BlackRock, Inc.; The Vanguard Group; Dimensional Fund Advisors LP; LSV Asset Management; Schroder Investment Management Ltd.; DNB Asset Management AS and Ms. Larkin have not indicated their intentions to Vishay regarding matters to be voted on at the annual meeting.
+BlackRock, Inc.; The Vanguard Group; Dimensional Fund Advisors LP; DNB Asset Management AS and Ms. Larkin have not indicated their intentions to Vishay regarding matters to be voted on at the annual meeting.